j178/prek-action/README.md

   - uses: j178/prek-action@v1
     with:
       install-only: true
+  - run: |
+      prek run \
+        --show-diff-on-failure \
+        --color always
 ```

 When `install-only` is set to `true`, the action will only install prek and skip running it.
 The `extra-args` input has no effect in this mode.

+Running `prek` in a separate step can be useful for example when you need to customize the environment.

 ## Inputs